sleepingkingstudios/rspec-sleeping_king_studios/README.md

 A collection of matchers and extensions to ease TDD/BDD using RSpec.

+## The Extensions

+To enable an extension, simply require the associated file.

+### Mocks

+These extensions support the creation and use of mock objects.

+#### custom\_double

+    require 'rspec/sleeping_king_studios/mocks/custom_double'

+As the built-in 'double' method, but accepts a block that is passed to Class.new when the double is created, allowing you to create functional class and instance methods on the double.
+Useful when you need to test a function or sequence that repeatedly updates or checks the state of the injected object.

+**How To Use:**

+    custom_double('My Double', :foo => "Foo") { attr_accessor :bar }

 ## The Matchers

 To enable a custom matcher, simply require the associated file.
 Matchers can be